pegvin/aunty.sh/README.md

 # aunty.sh
-aunty that can capture or record your screen
+aunty that can capture or record your screen just like indian aunties do with your personal life.

 this simple script is a wrapper around ffmpeg to capture and record my screen, since i have ffmpeg already installed for other video editing stuff so why not use it for screen capture/recording.